zachariahtimothy/react-native-monorepo/README.md

 ## Tips

 - Published libs: If you wanted to publish the libs in /packages to NPM you can take a similar approach but I would highly recommend converting those libs to use [TSDX](https://github.com/jaredpalmer/tsdx).
 Note that in doing so you will run into additional complications however, and may want to pull those out of workspaces then use lerna with npm for symbolic linking
+- React native must not be hoisted for react-native-web to work.
+Even with webpack aliasing the internal libs want to pull from react-native first and it breaks web.

 ## Known Issues